 “Unapproved technicians: For in-home services, if you send a non-approved technician to fulfill a service order, your selling privileges may be removed.”

 And that’s it.
 Of course, this agreement is always subject to change, so keep posted for updates.
 The basic rule of thumb should be “if it seems like a bad idea, it’s probably a bad idea.”
-Always err on the side of caution.
+If you’re not sure, make sure to double-check Amazon’s help pages within Seller Central.

-If you have any questions or comments, feel free to leave them in the comments below.
+Do you have any questions or comments?
+Leave them in the comments below!